 color than the same size string of ordinary incandescent mini-lights.
 As Clearwater Lights

-has transitioned from filament bulbs to diodes we've needed fewer lights to achieve the
+transitioned from filament bulbs to diodes we've needed fewer lights to achieve the same

-white.
-Today, using programmable RGB nodes, we can make a single string of lights turn
+Plus, using programmable RGB nodes, we can make a single string of lights turn any color

 What do you mean, RGB?